rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-### Using a String with +:if+ and +:unless+
+### Using a String with `:if` and `:unless`

-You can also use a string that will be evaluated using +eval+ and needs to contain valid Ruby code.
+You can also use a string that will be evaluated using `eval` and needs to contain valid Ruby code.
 You should use this option only when the string represents a really short condition.

 ```ruby
 class Person < ActiveRecord::Base